 A minimum amount of \$20,000 each is required to open a Transition to Retirement Account or a Pension Account.
 The minimum amount can be transferred from your Accumulation Account or rolled over from another super fund(s), if you have one.
-Refer to page 27 for more details.
+Refer to page Error!
+Bookmark not defined. for more details.